 Data Interpretation:

-Time series: This time series shows the sea ice extent for the Alaska-Arctic region from 1979 to 2021.
+This time series shows the sea ice extent for the Alaska-Arctic region from 1979 to 2023.
 During the last five years, there has been no notable trend and values are within the 10th and 90th percentiles, albeit near the lower end of the time series.

 Indicator and source information: